drinkcoffee/erc721-migration-test/README.md

 .DS_Store
 ```
 - Remove `Counter` example contract, tests, and script from the src, test, and script directories.
-- Add SampleCollectionERC721 contract, tests, and script to the src, test, and script directories.
+- Add sample migration contract, tests, and script to the src, test, and script directories.